How to Choose An M&A Firm

 To choose your source of professional advice, use your business smarts

 It is wise to admit when you need professional help, but it is also wise to remember you are the customer, and as such you are responsible for choosing the professional you engage.
 The best way to select a professional is to compare what they tell you with what you already know.
-If you are interviewing an M&A Company, and they are laying out valid points you had not previously considered, they probably have a lot of valuable expertise to offer you.
+If you are interviewing an M&A Firm, and they are laying out valid points you had not previously considered, they probably have a lot of valuable expertise to offer you.
 But make sure you don’t get caught up in fast talk, generalizations, and complicated commission formulas.
 Ask enough questions and trust your own business sense when deciding if they are the right M&A Company to handle your particular business sale, acquisition, or merger.

-If you have never sold a business before, it’s impossible for you to have the knowledge and expertise of an M&A Company who has been through the process hundreds of times.
+If you have never sold a business before, it’s impossible for you to have the knowledge and expertise of an M&A Firm who has been through the process hundreds of times.
 However, as a successful business owner you do know about spotting an interviewee who is straightforward, logical, confident, and firm in a friendly and productive sort of way.
 You want someone who believes in the advice and M&A Services they are offering you, but also can suggest options to meet those part that suit you personally.
-If you step back from your emotional connections to your business, and look at what the M&A Advisor tells you from a business and market perspective, you will be able to decide if you can trust them.
+If you step back from your emotional connections to your business, and look at what the M&A Consultant tells you from a business and market perspective, you will be able to decide if you can trust them.
 Look at the recommendations given you as if you were the one looking to buy the business you are selling; would it make sense if it were someone else’s company?

 If the M&A Company is so eager to please you and have your business that you can call all the shots, including negotiating their commission fees, you may be tempted to think they are perfect for you.
 But ask yourself these questions: